 Imagine for a moment that you’re sitting in front of a pristine chess board, awaiting the opportunity to make your first move.
 All of the pieces have been exquisitely carved from stone, polished to a sheen.
 The rules of the game have been established for centuries, so you know exactly which piece is able to move in which sequences.
 Time to make the opening move.

 Unfortunately, after the first few moves, your strings are starting to pull the pieces out of position.
 Your opponent has countered well and you’re having to modify your initial plans.
-You introduce some additional pulleys and springs to help retain the rightful position of your pieces on the board and cope with unexpected changes in strategy.
-The automations are becoming ever more complex, taking more time to plan and implement than the actual next move.
+You introduce some additional pulleys and springs to help retain the rightful position of your pieces on the board and cope with in-flight changes in strategy.
+Maybe there has even been a merger / acquisition or two that have enmeshed adjacent chess-boards with yours, tying strings between separate games.

 The board is starting to devolve into unmanageable chaos.
 It’s starting to look more like this, where the chess-board has become hidden behind all the machinations:

 We’ve been at this OSS game for long enough to already have an understanding of all of the main pieces.
-TM Forum’s TAM provides this definition as a useful guide.
-The pieces are modular, elegant and quite well understood by its many players.
+TM Forum’s Frameworx (TAM, eTOM, SID, OpenAPI, etc) provides as a useful guide.
+The pieces are modular, elegant and quite well understood by many players.
 The rules of the game haven’t really changed much.
 The main use cases of an OSS from decades ago (ie assure, fulfil, plan, build, etc) probably don’t differ significantly from those of today.
 This “should” set the foundations for interchangeability of applications.

 “The foundation of all brilliance is seeing connections when no one else does.”